wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 ### wis2downloader command line interface

-To access the command line interface of the wis2downloader within the wis2box-stack, you can login to the **wis2downloader** container using the following command:
+To access the command line interface of the wis2downloader within wis2box, you can login to the **wis2downloader** container using the following command:

 ```bash
 python3 wis2box-ctl.py login wis2downloader